 St. Leo the Great Hall is blessed by Apostolic Delegate, Archbishop Vagnozzi, in the presence of Archbishop Binz in whose honor it was named (March 25).

-Father Spletz is consecrated Auxillary Bishop of Winona (March 25), later becoming Coadjutor Bishop of St. Cloud (1966, succeeding to the See, 1968).
+Father Speltz is consecrated Auxillary Bishop of Winona (March 25), later becoming Coadjutor Bishop of St. Cloud (1966, succeeding to the See, 1968).
 Bishop Fitzgerald appoints Msgr.
-Jeseph McGinnis as rector.
+Joseph McGinnis as rector.

 Dominican Father A. C. Fabian launches a thirty-plus-year teaching career with seminarians and college students in philosophy.